Published: March 2020

-We have read nothing in any of the COVID-19 related social distancing orders issued by various cities, counties, and states prohibiting ongoing care and feeding of community cats.
-In fact, throughout the COVID-19 pandemic, including at its worst point, the United States government has been firm that animal services are essential.
+Throughout the COVID-19 pandemic, there have been no orders issued by various cities, counties, and states that prohibits ongoing care and feeding of community cats.
+In fact, including at the pandemic’s worst point, the United States government has been firm that animal services are essential.
 Even during the most stringent lockdown requirements, care must be provided to animals.

 Caring for live animals is considered an “essential” activity.
 To discontinue care and feeding to which the cats have grown accustomed would be to put them in grave danger.
 Should anyone at any point receive instructions preventing caregivers from getting food and care to community cats, please let us know right away, and we will engage with the local authorities.

 Practicing Trap-Neuter-Return (TNR) also remains essential, though there are safety precautions and potential roadblocks to securing spay and neuter appointments to consider.
 We have a full set of TNR guidelines during COVID-19 available.

 While feeding community cats, you may be approached by curious neighbors or other community members.
 To help you maintain social distancing while also explaining your work as a caregiver, we’ve created a Social Distancing and Caregivers Handout.